Cairo on Camel Back

 2) They are NOT AT ALL amused by your presence on their back.

-The ride was actually quite nice, it takes about 30 minutes (all you really need on a camel) and they take you out through the desert to a higher point where you can take great pictures of all three pyramids and then they bring you back.
+The ride is actually quite nice.
+It takes about 30 minutes (all you really need on a camel) and they guide you around the desert to a higher point where you can take great pictures of all three pyramids.
+Then they bring you back.

 Standing guard at the approach to the Pyramid of Khafre, the Sphinx is the earliest known monumental sculpture of ancient Egypt.

 The Cairo Museum

-The Egyptian Museum in Cairo houses the world’s largest collection of ancient Egyptian artifacts including the wealth of the tomb of the boy king Tutankhamun.
+The Egyptian Museum in Cairo houses the world’s largest collection of ancient Egyptian artifacts.
+This includes the wealth of the tomb of the boy king Tutankhamun.

-The second half of our tour is devoted entirely to the second floor which houses all of the artifacts recovered from King Tut’s tomb by a British archaeologist in the early 1900’s.
+The second half of our tour is devoted entirely to the second floor.
+It houses all of the artifacts recovered from King Tut’s tomb by a British archaeologist in the early 1900’s.
 The second floor also features the museum’s more than slightly creepy “mummy room” where you can see actual mummified kings.

-When we left the museum it was around lunch time and Nora suggested we grab something to eat on the way to our final stop, the Citadel.
+When we leave the museum it’s around lunch time and Nora suggests we grab something to eat on the way to our final stop, the Citadel.

 The first is fuul (mashed fava beans with lemon juice and olive oil in a baladi – flat brad, like pita bread).
-The second was a falafel, a deep-fried patty of fava bean paste and green herbs also in a baladi with lettuce and tomato.
-They were both great and it was a relief to know that I would not have to starve while in Egypt.
+The second is a falafel, a deep-fried patty of fava bean paste and green herbs also in a baladi with lettuce and tomato.
+They are both great and it’s a relief to know that I won’t have to starve while in Egypt.

 This stone fortress dominates Cairo’s eastern horizon and has magnificent views over the city.
-Nora led me into the mosque after we had both removed our shoes and we settled down on the carpet for a while as she pointed out the significant areas of the mosque and gave me some history on the Muslim religion.
+Nora leads me into the mosque after we both remove our shoes.
+We settle down on the carpet for a while as she points out the significant areas of the mosque and gives me some history on the Muslim religion.

 The Cairo Bazaar – Khan al Khalili

 This bazaar is described as an “Aladdin’s cave” of spices, perfumes, jewelry and souvenirs.
-The three of us had tea at a café and then Nora left me in Debbie’s capable hands to navigate the winding corridors of the bazaar for some serious shopping.
+The three of us enjoy tea at a café.
+And then Nora leaves me in Debbie’s capable hands to navigate the winding corridors of the bazaar for some serious shopping.